ATE 353 Architectural Construction. (3) F

 ATE 582 Environmental Control Systems.
 (3) A

 Heating, ventilation, and air-conditioning systems.
 Loads, psychrometrics, refrigeration cycle, air/water distribution, controls, energy performance standards, and utility rates.
 2 hours lecture, 3 hours lab, field trips.
-Prerequisites: ATE 451 or 521.
+Prerequisite: ATE 451 or 521.

 Page Last Updated: